How to use Bash with Windows 10 Anniversary Update

 After installation, create a UNIX user.

-Once you've created the user, you're done!
+Once the user is created, you're done!

 Make sure you can use unix commands